rockamorales/OCP_notes/notes.md

 Static methods can be hidden by create a method with the same signature in the subinterface that can be either static, default or abstract

+All fields declared in an interfaces are static and final even if those modifiers/keywords are not specified

+Be ware of the modifiers and default behavior.
+Interfaces methods are by default public, classes methods are by default package. when overridden a method, the overridding method cannot be more restrictive than the method it overrides.
+So if two methods one declared in class and other declared in an interface have no access modifier specified. they are actually having different access restrictions (be wary of this)

 #